LeonTrii/Playground/2021 :)/README.md

 Kirby-animation: Waving Kirby with a beating heart on his left hand.

+Pomodoro-timer: Timer that counts down a session, then a break.

 Random-number-generator: Generates a number from the given inputs.
 Beware of the reset button..

 Random-quote-machine: Generates a random quote from a list of 102 quotes.